Altimis/Scweet/README.md

                         Tweets posted by "from_account" account.
   --to_account TO_ACCOUNT
                         Tweets posted in response to "to_account" account.
-  --max_date MAX_DATE   max date for search query. example : %Y-%m-%d.
+  --max_date MAX_DATE   Max date for search query. example : %Y-%m-%d.
   --start_date START_DATE
                         Start date for search query. example : %Y-%m-%d.
   --interval INTERVAL   Interval days between each start date and end date for